 "This kind of event changes people's lives.
 There are probably students here who think they're the only gay student on campus," he said.
 "The fact that there are hundreds of people showing up here to say, 'You belong here, and we love you.
 Please stay with us.'
 That will literally change people's lives."

-Jenkins, who is not part of the Return Honor, said Return Honor wasn't sure what kind of reaction the protests would receive, but it's "exceeded all our expectations."
+Jenkins, who is not part of Restore Honor, said Restore Honor wasn't sure what kind of reaction the protests would receive, but it's "exceeded all our expectations."

 BYU student Harrison Godfrey didn’t participate in the protest, but watched from the sidelines.